 - the condition of one to whom something has been entrusted.

 If you have a great idea, a unique idea, and the work ethic to make it happen, you will have to rely on others to assist you.
-There is just no way to DIY your whole project.
+There is just no way to completely DIY your whole project.
 Even after 20+ years I have a tight knit group of folks I know I can rely on when I hit a wall!
-I also stick with those products and service who have proven the test of time — just makes my life a lot easier!
+I also stick with those products and service who have proven the test of time.
+When I don’t have to worry about my products and services working; I then have the time to work my business!

 From ancillary services, to networking, to advertising, social media and hosting — don’t buy the hype, don’t make decisions on cost alone.
 For goodness sake don’t buy into the quick, fast, cheap and easy claims of success.
 They simply don’t exist.

-Do not take advice from Websites or unknown individuals simply because you perceive they know more than you.
-Take the time to vet the services and tools you are looking to use and make sure they have a positive history which will lend to you being able to trust and rely on them for the long haul.
+Do not take advice from websites or unknown individuals simply because you perceive they know more than you.
+Take the time to vet the services and tools you are looking to use and make sure they have a positive history.
+This is he only way to determine if you will be able to trust and rely on them for the long haul.

 Look at all your service providers as partners in your business’ success.
 Partnerships will benefit your bottom line more than the product or service that gives you a low-ball price today and no support or reliability in the future when you need it.